 4. Kitesurfing, UK

 Britain’s blustery weather might spoil your day the seaside, but it offers ideal conditions for the sport of kitesurfing.
 Scattered like lonely flotsam along the country’s coastline are dozens of kitesurfing schools, where would-be wave riders can learn how to harness the power of the wind.

-St. Ives Bay in Cornwall, Lancing Beach in Brighton and St. Anne’s Beach in Blackpool are English kitesurfing hotspots (the latter appropriately located near Europe’s largest offshore windfarm) with some good pubs to hunker down in afterwards.
+St. Ives Bay in Cornwall, Lancing Beach in Brighton and St. Anne’s Beach in Blackpool are English kitesurfing hotspots (the latter appropriately located near Europe’s largest offshore windfarm) with some good pubs to hunker down in afterward.

-You may also like: where to watch the world’s most unusual sports
+Where to watch the world’s most unusual sports